benegd/reproducible-research-course-project-2/rrproject2.md

 Question 1 - Impact on human health
 --------------------------------------

-* Tornados have the most impact on human health
+* Tornados have the largest impact on human health

 * Tornados cause the greatest loss of life